Laurence Duggan: Espionage

 Duggan was a close friend of Noel Field of the State Department.
 The GRU had also tried to recruit him through Frederick Field.

 In the mid-1930s, Duggan was recruited by Hede Massing as a Soviet spy.
 Duggan told the FBI that Henry Collins of the Ware group had also tried unsuccessfully to recruit him to the NKVD.

 Peter Gutzeit, the Soviet Consul in New York City, was also an officer in the NKVD.
-In 1934 he identified Laurence Duggan as a potential recruit.
+In 1934, he identified Laurence Duggan as a potential recruit.
 Boris Bazarov told Hede Massing that they wanted her to help recruit Duggan and Noel Field.
 The plan, suggested by Gutzeit, was to use Duggan to draw Field into the network.
-Gutzeit wrote on 3 October 1934, that Duggan "is interesting us because through him one will be able to find a way toward Noel Field... of the State Department's European Department with whom Duggan is friendly."
+Gutzeit wrote on 3 October 1934 that Duggan "is interesting us because through him one will be able to find a way toward Noel Field... of the State Department's European Department with whom Duggan is friendly."

 Duggan provided Soviet intelligence with confidential diplomatic cables, including from American Ambassador William Bullitt.
 He was a source for the Soviets until he resigned from the State Department in 1944.

 According to Whittaker Chambers in his 1952 memoir, Egmont Gaines proposed covert group, "insisting" the group approach Duggan, "whom he called 'very sympathetic'."
 Duggan was then in the State Department, and became chief of its Latin-American Division.
 According to Boris Bazarov, Duggan told his Soviet handlers, he remained "at his hateful job in the State Department" only because he was "useful for our cause."

-Personal life and death
+Personal life

 In 1932, Duggan married Helen Boyd, a Vassar College graduate.
-They had four children: Stephanie, Laurence Jr., Robert, and Christopher.
+They had four children.
+At the time of his death, the family lived in Scarsdale, New York.